digi-joho JAPAN Logo

 Smart cards – Suica, PASMO、Kitaca、TOICA、ICOCA、SUGOCA、nimoca

-Suica or Pasmo can be purchased from a ticket vending machine at a ticket office in a train station.
-You can add money to your card by the ticket vending machine too.
+Suica or PASUMO can be purchased from a ticket vending machine at a ticket office in a train station.
+You can charge money to your card by the ticket vending machine too.
+As for mobile Suica PASMO you can charge money on the app.

 Suica (Tokyo and Kanto Region)